alexandr-mironov/php-internals-book-ru/php7/build_system/build_php.md

 many more options, which you’ll find described in the help.

 Apart from passing options to configure, you can also specify a number of environment variables.
-Some of the more important ones are documented at the end of the configure help output (```./configure --help | tail -25```).
+Some of the more important ones are documented at the end of the configure help output (`./configure --help | tail -25`).

-For example you can use CC to use a different compiler and CFLAGS to change the used compilation flags:
+For example you can use CC to use a different compiler and `CFLAGS` to change the used compilation flags:

 ```shell
 ~/php-src> ./configure --disable-all CC=clang CFLAGS="-O3 -march=native"
 ```

-In this configuration the build will make use of clang (instead of gcc) and use a very high optimization level (-O3 -march=native).
+In this configuration the build will make use of clang (instead of gcc) and use a very high optimization level (`-O3 -march=native`).

-An option that is particularly useful for development is -fsanitize, which allows you to detect memory corruption and undefined behavior at runtime:
+An option that is particularly useful for development is `-fsanitize`, which allows you to detect memory corruption and undefined behavior at runtime:

 ```shell